 Questions to ask your doctor

-Before having an EKG or echocardiogram, consider asking your doctor the following questions:
+Before having an EKG or echo, consider asking your doctor the following questions:

 Do I need to do anything to prepare?

 Who will perform the procedure?

 What will happen if I don’t have this procedure?

 When will I find out the results?

 If my results are abnormal, what is the next step?

 National Heart, Lung, and Blood Institute: What is an Electrocardiogram?